Top Attorneys Above Par 2009 | Super Lawyers

-A number of issues can arise during divorce, and property division is one of the most contentious processes.
-Additional complications can occur if you have been married for a long time or have significant assets together.
+A number of issues can arise during divorce, and property division can be one of the most contentious aspects of ending a marriage.
+Additional complications can occur if you have been married for a long time or own significant assets together.

-At the Law Offices of David T. Garnes, LLC, we recommend discussing your case with our trusted attorney before you make any decisions that could negatively impact your settlement.
-Rely on our more than 20 years of family law experience to develop the solutions you need.
-At our firm, we prepare you for all stages of your divorce.
-Below are answers to six questions that frequently arise when we sit down with our clients:
+At the Law Offices of David T. Garnes, LLC, we recommend discussing your case with our trusted divorce attorney before you make any decisions that could negatively impact your divorce settlement.
+Rely on our more than 20 years of divorce and family law experience to develop the solutions you need.
+At our law firm, we prepare you for all stages of your divorce.
+Below are answers to some of the most common questions that arise when we sit down with our clients in New Jersey and Pennsylvania:

 Can I Keep My Wedding Ring?